dchristle/sfsig/RFC.md

 U Unused bits
 ```

-The two authentication signature message types (i3 = 4 and i3 = 5) are new.
-A compound callsign requires more bits than a standard one, so to ensure BTO supports both, the BLS signature size is chosen by assuming a compound callsign is used.
+The authentication signature message types (i3 = 4) is new.
+Since it uses compound callsigns, which allow encoding a superset of the standard callsign, only a single new message type is required.

 ### 3.7 Validation Process